Actipro/WPF-Controls/Documentation/topics/docking/docking-window-features/lifecycle-and-docking-management.md

 ### Example: Creating a Tabbed Group

-In this example we will create a tabbed group of tool windows by "attaching" the solutionExplorerToolWindow to the propertiesToolWindow.
+In this example we will create a tabbed group of tool windows by "attaching" the `solutionExplorerToolWindow` to the `propertiesToolWindow`.

 ```csharp
 solutionExplorerToolWindow.Attach(propertiesToolWindow);